A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 A tree diagram with branches and colorful stars representing the Monthly Root of Well-Being, highlighting elements like relationships, values, gratitude, mindfulness, body, resilience, creativity, character, and goals, with respective color codes.

-TYRVING Times
+TYRVING Times – Weekly Newsletter

-• Offers helpful context and insight for parents
+• Offers helpful insight for parents

-• Encourages reflection without adding pressure
+• Supports reflection without adding pressure

-Think of it as a steady guide walking alongside you; helping you stay grounded and connected throughout the journey.
+Think of it as a steady guide walking alongside you—helping you stay grounded and connected throughout the journey.

 Middle School is a Crossing.

-one of the most formative
+Walk alongside your child during one of the most formative seasons.

 $140 per family

-One-time cost for the full year experience
+One-time cost for the full experience.

 No family turned away due to cost.
-Financial support available

 What Parents Are Saying